MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Install Azure AD Connect Health for ADFS

-The Azure Active Directory (Azure AD) Connect Health for ADFS agent allows you to have greater visibility into the customers federation environment.
-It provides customers with several pre-configured dashboards like usage, performance monitoring as well as risky IP reports.
+The Azure Active Directory (Azure AD) Connect Health for ADFS agent allows you to have greater visibility into your federation environment.
+It provides you with several pre-configured dashboards like usage, performance monitoring as well as risky IP reports.

 To install ADFS Connect Health, go through the [requirements for using Azure AD Connect Health](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-health-agent-install#requirements), and then install the [Azure ADFS Connect Health Agent](https://go.microsoft.com/fwlink/?LinkID=518973).

 ### Set up [risky IP alerts](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/monitor-your-adfs-sign-in-activity-using-azure-ad-connect-health/ba-p/245395)

-Once Azure AD Connect Health for ADFS is configured, the customer should set the thresholds for alerting based on what is suitable for their environment.
+Once Azure AD Connect Health for ADFS is configured, you should set the thresholds for alerting based on what is suitable for their environment.

 :::image type="content" source="./media/incident-response-playbook-password-spray/Thresholdsettings.png" alt-text="riskyiplalerts":::